top of page

 • Environmental Factors: Exposure to certain toxins may contribute.

-• Other Medical Conditions can influence the development of diabetes.
+• Other Medical Conditions and medication use can influence the development of diabetes.

-When blood glucose levels are chronically elevated, there is an increased risk of:
+When blood glucose levels are chronically elevated in TTDM patients, there is an increased risk of:

 • Kidney disease and possible kidney failure